Koproduktionslabor/lost-places-workshop/README.md

 <img width="1273" height="985" alt="lp_doc_01" src="https://github.com/user-attachments/assets/791b1db2-447f-4472-9598-6c338f42143d" /> <br>

-*Note:* If you're working with video files, you can also add a local source here.
+*Note:* If you're working with video files, you can also add a local source (**Media**) here.
 Make sure the source is set to “Loop” and that “Restart playback when source becomes active” is unchecked.

 ---